SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Of course, either round would be a great one to stockpile.
+Of course, either of these would be great rounds to stockpile.
 I think this article offers some insight that will help you decide.
 Which weapons you choose is a big deal because you only have the option to carry so many.

 End of the day this is your decision.
 Let’s look at three things to consider when looking at ammo choice.

 How important is power?
 Is it the only reason you are using your gun?
-Are you concerned with breaching heavily guarded areas, putting holes in body armor or are you looking for a weapon to hunt and deter with?
+Are you concerned with breaching heavily guarded areas and putting holes in body armor?
+Or are you looking for a weapon to hunt and deter with?